0xor0ne/awesome-list/topics/wireless.md

 * Realtek drivers:
   * [RTL88x2BU][25]: Linux Driver for USB WiFi Adapters that are based on the RTL8812BU and RTL8822BU Chipset.

+## Misc

+* [Mirage][36]: powerful and modular framework dedicated to the security analysis of wireless communications.

 ## Radio Controllers